MIT6-828/notes/lab2.md

 It's easy to get that if we have a full 4GB physicall memory the overhead for this is `6MB`.

+## 6

+What makes it possible for us to continue executing at a low EIP between when we enable paging and when we begin running at an EIP above KERNBASE?

+It's possible because we also mapped the virtual address range `[0, 0x3fffff)` to the physical address range `[0, 0x3fffff)`, which is the load address range of the kernel.

 # Why we can access non-exist physical memory?

 1. using `memset()`?